Vondelpark and Old West Neighbourhood: Amsterdam's Green Heart

 Tour Producer

-My name is Wilhelmus, 46 years, Dutch, born and raised in a small village called Beesd, big fan of Amsterdam since 1998.
+My name is Wilhelmus, 46 years, Dutch, born and raised in a small village in the south of the Netherlands, big fan of Amsterdam since 1998.
 I believe you will enjoy more if you discover the hidden gems & the ‘off the beaten track’ in Amsterdam and the rest of the Netherlands.
-For this reason I have started a platform called Mister Local, which enables you to go where the locals go!

 How VoiceMap Works